DNEAVES/PIEWM.py/README.md

 ### Requires Python 3.x, [sh](https://github.com/amoffat/sh) and [alive-progress](https://github.com/rsalmei/alive-progress) from pip, and [wine](https://wiki.winehq.org/Download)

+### Also Requires you to go into a wine cmd prompt and install python and pyinstaller "on Windows"

 ## How to use it?

 I recommend aliasing the command in `.bashrc`, `.zshrc`, etc. Be sure to source commands.